mikelxc/Workarounds-for-ARM-mac/README.md

 sudo mv homebrew /opt/homebrew
 ```

 This way homebrew will be installed to the /opt/homebrew folder.
-We can then initiate homebrew by cd to that directory and run brew under the bin folder.
+We can then initiate homebrew by cd to that directory and run brew in the bin folder.

 ``` bash
 cd /opt/homebrew/bin